Elections

 Brussels, 20th March 2025 This Thursday 20th March, FAFCE was invited to the first meeting of the Demography Intergroup at the European Parliament.
 Around twenty MEPs from different political groups agreed that the EU should pay more attention to

-FAFCE’s First Public Intervention at the UN: Protecting Children from Online Pornography
+FAFCE’s Unique Public Intervention at the UN: Protecting Children from Online Pornography

 Brussels, 1st April 2025 On the 19th of March, FAFCE participated at the side event on “the Scourge of Pornography in the Digital Age” at the United Nations during the 2025 Commission on the Status of Women (CSW) session